Ideal for Summer Season

-Although more down to Earth than Porto Cervo this location is still very popular with tourists so you can expect to find everything you need in the local settlement.
-The local businesses are often hidden away but the level of quality does not waver from the expected standard of Italian businesses.
-Later in the day return towards the shore for an evening filled with exuberant cocktail bars and live music.
+Although more down to earth than Porto Cervo, this location is still very popular with tourists so you can expect to find everything you need in the town.
+The local businesses are often hidden away but the level of quality does not waver from the expected high standard of Italian businesses.
+Later in the day, return towards the shore for an evening filled with exuberant cocktail bars and live music.

 - Day 3

 Bask in idyllic surrounds